vaadin/grid-renderers-collection-addon/README.md

 ### RatingStarsRenderer

-RatingStarsRenderer is based on Widget in RatingStars add-on by Teemu Pöntelin.
+RatingStarsRenderer is based on Widget in RatingStars add-on by Teemu PÃ¶ntelin.
 You can use

 RatingStarsRenderer both as a view only or editable field renderer.
 The max number of stars can be also configured.